 Everything is NOT fine

 You start to believe your lies that everything is fine.
 You want to hold on to this man or woman for the public eye.
-There are many women who do not want to be alone; however, there are plenty of men who thinks they need a woman in the household.
+There are many women who do not want to be alone; however, there are plenty of men who think they need a woman in the household.
 When the mind starts to believe that, that is when you start to suffer.
 There are many single people in the world today who loves being single and spending times with friends.
 Nothing is wrong with being a single man or woman.
 Being single can mean that you are waiting for the right one to come along.
 It does not mean that something is wrong with you.

 Emotional Abuse in a relationship